SnapSkan is a groundbreaking service that plays a part in the digital transformation of the tyre sector.

 The service launch generated a massive amount of international interest, with over 400 articles in the press all over the world, with an estimated media audience of 66 million during its first six weeks in operation.

 The service has been rolled out at parking garages and other facilities in five of the biggest cities in Finland, as well as in Oslo, Norway.
-In addition to the original ramp scanners that cars drive over, select Vianor locations use handheld devices for added convenience.
+In addition to the original ramp scanners that cars drive over, selected Vianor locations use handheld devices for added convenience.

 SnapSkan is an ongoing project that Nokian Tyres and Futurice together constantly improve, based on data and customer feedback.